Privacy notice

 Privacy Policy

 Contraste Europe is the data controller for the collected data on this Website.
-The Data Protection Officer of Contraste Europe is Jean-Paul Adans.
+The Data Protection Officer of Contraste Europe is Robin Smets.
 You can contact him for privacy requests by mail ContrastePrivacy@contraste.com.

-Contraste Europe is a group of companies proposing IT services and solutions to business clients.
-It is exclusively active in the B2B market and does not propose its services to individual persons.
+Contraste Europe is a group of companies offering IT services and solutions to corporate clients.
+It operates exclusively in the B2B market and does not offer its services to individuals.

-The group is active in Luxembourg, Belgium, France, Switzerland and Tunisia.
+The group operates in Luxembourg, Belgium, France, Switzerland and Tunisia.

-In this policy, we'll use the name Contraste to designate all group companies.
+In this policy, we use the name Contraste to refer to all group companies.

-This policy documents the policy of Contraste as a Data Controller, in other words all the aspects of the processing that Contraste applies to personal data it manages directly.
+This policy documents Contraste's policy as a Controller, in other words, all aspects of the processing that Contraste applies to personal data under its direct control.

 What personal data is collected about users on this Website?

-Users can provide personal data to Contraste on this website by navigating, submitting an online application for a job or by using the contact Webform.
+Users can provide personal information to Contraste on this website by navigating, applying online or using the contact form.

-For all information about privacy concerning the online application, please check the specific privacy policy for candidates available on https://www.contraste.com/en/contraste-europe-privacy-policy-candidates
+For all privacy information regarding online applications, please see the specific candidate privacy policy available at https://www.contraste.com/en/contraste-europe-privacy-policy-candidates.

-For each request made with the contact webform, Contraste Europe collects the following information:
+For each request through the contact web form, Contraste Europe collects the following information:

-During the navigation our server stores server log which consists of your IP address and the history of requests (as page requests for example).
+During navigation, our server stores a server log consisting of your IP address and request history (such as page requests).

 Why Contraste stores and uses these personal data